 The term, collation, refers to a set of rules that determine how

-.
+data is sorted and compared.
 In Microsoft® SQL Server 2000, it

 is not required to separately specify code page and sort order for